William Smith (patriot): Opening Battles of the American Revolution

-The battles of Lexington and Concord took form before dawn on April 19, 1775.
-Soldiers passed by Smith's house on their way to Concord, and again on their way back to Boston.
+The opening battles of the Revolution took form before dawn on April 19, 1775.
+British soldiers passed by Smith's house on their way to Concord, and again on their way back to Boston.

 Paul Revere and William Dawes were detained by a British Army patrol nearby during the "Midnight Ride" to Concord.
 Samuel Prescott, who was also riding with them, escaped by jumping his horse over a wall and into the woods.
-Prescott emerged at the Hartwell Tavern, awakened Ephraim Hartwell and informed him of the pending arrival of the British soldiers.
-Ephraim sent his black slave, Violet, down the road to alert his son, Samuel, and his family.
-Mary Hartwell, Samuel's wife, then relayed the message to William Smith.
-The minutemen received the notice in time, and arrived at Old North Bridge before their enemy.
-Prescott made it to Concord.
+Prescott emerged near the Hartwell Tavern, awakened the Hartwell household and told of the pending arrival of the British soldiers.
+Ephraim Hartwell sent his black slave, Violet Thayer, down the road to alert his son, Samuel, who was a sergeant in the minute men.
+Members of Samuel's household then relayed the message to William Smith.
+Smith then rode to the center of Lincoln, and after assuring that his minute men were assembling to march, he then rode on the Concord.
+The Lincoln minute men and militia were among the first of neighboring towns to arrive at Concord, well before the British soldiers.
+Prescott had made it to Concord, and Concord's own soldiers were already assembling.

-The redcoats' return to Boston later in the day was also eventful:
+Some time after the clash at the Old North Bridge in Concord, the British soldiers began their return to Boston.
+About a mile from Concord center, another brief clash occurred at Meriam's Corner and then a much more deadly and sustained engagement began at Elm Brook Hill in Lincoln: